 I hosted a video blog with (hopefully) helpful tutorials about different academic topics.
 From data analysis to career topics to practical skills nobody will teach you, I cover everything you suggest to the best of my knowledge.
 Or I invite knowledgable guests.
 Check it out!
-I am, a bit tied up at the moment but I hope I can get back into this soon!
+I am tied up at the moment but I hope I can get back into this soon!

 This youtube channel is a life saver for every newbie at fMRI.
 Stepwise tutorials for all common software packages without complicated technical details.
 It’s not exaggerated to say that this blog played a central role in successfully completing my PhD.
 Check out his YouTube channel, too.

 This is an academic blog hosted by two of my friends who are cognitive scientists.
 There is a lot of helpful material on data analysis and coding, being an idealist and doing better science, as well as (brutally?) honest comments on surviving in the academic world and dealing with everyday sexism and racism at the workplace.
 A must read.